Skip to main content

 Most lenders that offer enhanced multiples (above 4.49x) require a minimum gross annual income to qualify.
 This threshold exists because higher multiples represent higher risk to the lender — they want to ensure borrowers at these levels have sufficient income stability.

 The thresholds vary dramatically.
-At the top end, Barclays, NatWest, and TSB all require £75,000 to access their best multiples.
-At the other extreme, Precise and Aldermore set their floors at just £10,000 — making them accessible to a much wider pool of borrowers.
+At the top end, HSBC Premier needs £100,000 (plus a Premier relationship) for 6.5x, and Barclays, NatWest, Nationwide and Leeds BS need around £75,000 for 6x.
+At the other extreme, Precise offers 6x from just £10,000 — making it accessible to a much wider pool of borrowers.

 Here is how the minimum income requirements break down:

 If you earn between £25,000 and £40,000, the building society sector is particularly worth exploring.
-Leeds, Cambridge, Hanley, and Newcastle all offer multiples of 5x or above without requiring the £75,000 minimum that the big banks demand.
+Principality, Cambridge, Hanley and Newcastle all offer multiples of 5x or above without requiring the £75,000 minimum that the biggest 6x deals demand.

 What the table doesn't show